bibleexchange/courses/poetry/en/poetry-en.md

 ### Psalms Not Included in the Book of Psalms

-* Moses' song of Deliverance &mdash; Exodus 15:1-18
+* Moses' song of Deliverance — Exodus 15:1-18
-* Deborah's song of praise &mdash; Judges 5
+* Deborah's song of praise — Judges 5
-* David's lament over Saul and Jonathan &mdash; 2 Samuel 1:19-27
+* David's lament over Saul and Jonathan — 2 Samuel 1:19-27
-* Hezekiah's Praise for Deliverance &mdash; 1 Samuel 38:9-20
+* Hezekiah's Praise for Deliverance — 1 Samuel 38:9-20

-### Psalm is Organized into 5 Books
+### Psalms is Organized into 5 Books

 > Psalm is organized into five books or collections.
 They were probably collected gradually, as corporate worship forms developed along with temple worship.
 It is likely that by the time of Ezra, the books of the Psalter were organized into their final form.
 Each section concludes with a doxology, with the entire Psalter capped by Psalm 150, a grand doxology. (doxology: a hymn or form of words containing an ascription of praise to God.)
 > https://books.google.co.tz/books?id=jIhMDgAAQBAJ&pg=PT1169&lpg=PT1169&dq=Psalm+is+organized+into+five+books+or+collections.+They+were+probably+collected+gradually,+as+corporate+worship+forms+developed+along+with+temple+worship.&source=bl&ots=g1WoY2bGCz&sig=ACfU3U0DoZ6QVOt_nQGOlgDfmeenwq0tAA&hl=en&sa=X&ved=2ahUKEwiPk5GDgYniAhWNbVAKHUHnCSIQ6AEwAXoECAkQAQ#v=onepage&q=Psalm%20is%20organized%20into%20five%20books%20or%20collections.%20They%20were%20probably%20collected%20gradually%2C%20as%20corporate%20worship%20forms%20developed%20along%20with%20temple%20worship.&f=false